 - Territories may become states through annexation or incorporation; states may divide or merge, leading to changes in their political boundaries.

-Usually, a number of territories come together to form a state and the state government leads this state.
-States, on the other hand, are the units in which a federal country is further broken down into to ease governance.
+Usually, several territories unite to form a state, and the state government leads this state.
+On the other hand, states are the units in which a federal country is further broken down to ease governance.

-Also, in a federal state, each state has the authority to govern certain areas and topics on their own accord.
+Also, each state can govern certain areas and topics independently in a federal state.
 These topics are pre-decided by the central government (the government that governs the country) and the state government.

 A state, in general, is larger in terms of area than a territory.